cmayron/Legal-Calculus/README.md

 ## **What LCES Is**

-LCES is a **procedural‑literacy and workflow‑governance framework** designed to:
+LCES is a **procedural‑literacy and workflow‑governance system** designed to:

 - organize facts
 - structure procedural work